jacktraina/PrimsMST/README.md

 # PrimsMST
-This C++ project explores Prim's algorithm for finding minimum spanning trees in unweighted directed graphs.
+This project is an inquisitive test of greesy algorithms as they relate to minimum spanning trees.
+The project is written in C++, and focuses on topics such as the Prim's algorithm, Kruskal's algorithm, and algorithmic efficiency.